boto/boto/docs/source/swf_tut.rst

 Amazon SimpleWorkflow service defines an interface for workflow orchestration and provides state persistence for workflow executions.

-Amazon SWF applications involve communcation between the following entities:
+Amazon SWF applications involve communication between the following entities:
-  - The Amazon Simple Workflow Service - providing centralized orcherstration and workflow state persistence,
+  - The Amazon Simple Workflow Service - providing centralized orchestration and workflow state persistence,
   - Workflow Executors - some entity starting workflow executions, typically through an action taken by a user or from a cronjob.
   - Deciders - a program codifying the business logic, i.e. a set of instructions and decisions.
 Deciders take decisions based on initial set of conditions and outcomes from activities.
   - Activity Workers - their objective is very straightforward: to take inputs, execute the tasks and return a result to the Service.